Azure/ng-deploy-azure/README.md

 **Deploy Angular apps to Azure using the Angular CLI**

-`@azure/ng-deploy` helps you deploy your Angular app to Azure Static Hosting.
+`@azure/ng-deploy` helps you deploy your Angular app to Azure Static Hosting using the [Angular CLI](https://angular.io/cli).

 ## Usage <a name="usage"></a>